 Participants should register themselves in online registration.

-How do I log in to the online course?
+How do I log in to the online program?

-A week before the course you will receive a username and password to use throughout the course that will give you access to the site and tools.
+A week before the start date, you'll receive a username and password that will give you access to the site and tools.

 How long does it take to complete this certificate program?